Download Our Summer Menu Collection

 Our favourite restaurant in the village is La Pastorale, where we eat dinner and lunch.
 Or try the Sanglier Parasseux in Caseneuve nearby.
 You can watch the sunset on the terrace while eating tapas and drinking wine.

 Alternatively, the nearby village of Saignon has a beautiful restaurant called Un Jardin sur le Toit.
-It has excellent food and amazing 360º views of the surrounding countryside.
+It offers excellent food and boasts amazing 360-degree views of the surrounding countryside.

 Saignon Luberon Provence